Expert Tips for Safely Storing Your Car Long TermΒ

 Preparation for the storage of car parts – whether keeping a car with storage facilities or in a home garage – is vital.
 This helps protect it from environmental damage and degradation of its internal workings.

-Even when using a commercial storage for auto facility, there are a number of key steps to prepare your car:
+Even when using a commercial storage for auto facility, there are a number of key steps to prepare for car storage:

 Don’t forget the inside of the car either.
 Eliminating rubbish and stains from the interior prevents mould and bad smells that are hard to remove.